ahlstromcj/seq66/README.md

 ![Alt text](doc/latex/images/main-window/main-windows-perstfic.png?raw=true "Seq66")

-# Major Features
+# Features

 ##  User interface

     *   Qt 5 or Qt 6 (cross-platform).
-Loop-button gird.
+Loop-button grid.
 Qt style-sheet support.
-    *   Colorable pattern slots; the color palette can be saved and modified.
+    *   Colorable pattern slots; the palette can be saved in a '*.palette' file.
     *   Drag-and-drop a MIDI file onto the main grid to load it.
     *   Tabs and external windows for patterns, sets, mute-groups, song layout, event-editing, play-lists, and session information.